 Why we picked the Jeep Wrangler:

 The Jeep Wrangler traces its roots back to the original Willys that was developed to fight during World War II.
-It’s evolved considerably over the past few years and generations, but its spirit is still the same.
+It’s evolved considerably over the past few years and generations, and the brand-new 2018 model finally swallowed the tech pill its predecessors refused to get anywhere near, but its spirit is still the same.
 That means it’s simple, relatively affordable, and virtually unbeatable off-road.

-The Wrangler lineup includes the standard two-door model, and a more spacious four-door version called Unlimited.
-All variants leave the factory with either a soft or a hard top, making the Wrangler one of the most affordable convertibles on the market.
+The Wrangler line-up includes the standard two-door model and a more spacious four-door version called Unlimited.
+All variants leave the factory with either a soft or a hard top, and a power-operated soft top is offered at an extra cost, making the Wrangler one of the most affordable convertibles on the market.
 As a bonus, buyers looking to do some serious off-roading can customize the Wrangler by buying parts directly from Jeep or from a seemingly endless list of aftermarket suppliers.

 The best luxury SUV